 When it comes to getting natural light into your home, who doesn’t love a good skylight?
-Compared to glass ceilings, they’re a cost effective way to get light penetrating all through your home.
+Compared to glass ceilings, they’re a cost effective way to get light penetrating all the way through your home.
 What’s more, as a permanent fixture, they can even help increase the price of your home.

 However, because they require construction, getting skylights installed isn’t a quick DIY job, and there are some considerations you’ll need to make.
 Here we run through everything you’ll need to know to get the skylights of your dreams.